|Allegro CL version 9.0|

 If all three tests pass then the web browser silently accepts the certificate and does a secure web page access.
 If any of the tests fail then the web browser notifies the user and waits for a response.
 Each browser displays the failure differently.
 For example, the Microsoft Internet Explorer (r) shows which of the three tests passed and which failed while the Netscape Navigator (r) just says that it received an invalid certificate.
 In both cases the person using the web browser is given the option of continuing with the web access.
 Transmission will still be secure if it is elected to continue.
 The only issue in doubt is the authenticity of the web server.

 The SSL implementation includes certificate revocation list (CRL) support.
-CRL checking is controlled by the crl-check and crl-file keyword arguments to make-ssl-client-stream and make-ssl-server-stream.
+CRL checking is controlled by the crl-check and crl-file keyword arguments to make-ssl-client-stream and make-ssl-server-stream (and to make-ssl-context).

 If you enable CRL checking, you must supply a proper PEM-encoded CRL, even if it contains zero revocations.
 If you do not supply a CRL, peer verification will never succeed.